 The next main strength for LingoDeer are their HD audio clips.
 These clips are very clear and crisp, and the sentences are obviously recorded by native speakers.

-The key takeaway here is that LingoDeer does a great job with the audio portion of their lessons.
+The key takeaway here is that LingoDeer does a great job with the audio portion of their lessons (like Rosetta Stone).
 They excel in this respect.

 Custom Courses For Each Language

 Last up, my final highlight is that LingoDeer doesn’t take a cookie cutter approach to all languages, and instead customizes their courses for each language.